Yaws: History

-Examination of remains of Homo erectus from Kenya, that are about 1.6 million years old, has revealed signs typical of yaws.
+Examination of remains of Homo erectus from Kenya, which are about 1.6 million years old, has revealed signs typical of yaws.
 The genetic analysis of the yaws causative bacteria—Treponema pallidum pertenue—has led to the conclusion that yaws is the most ancient of the four known Treponema diseases.
 All other Treponema pallidum subspecies probably evolved from Treponema pallidum pertenue.
-Yaws is believed to have originated in tropical areas of Africa, and spread to other tropical areas of the world via immigration and the slave trade.
+Yaws is believed to have originated in tropical areas of Africa and spread to other tropical areas of the world via immigration and the slave trade.
 The latter is likely the way it was introduced to Europe from Africa in the 15th century.
 The first unambiguous description of yaws was made by the Dutch physician Willem Piso.
 Yaws was clearly described in 1679 among African slaves by Thomas Sydenham in his epistle on venereal diseases, although he thought that it was the same disease as syphilis.
 The causative agent of yaws was discovered in 1905 by Aldo Castellani in ulcers of patients from Ceylon.

 The current English name is believed to be of Carib origin, from "yaya", meaning sore.

-Towards the end of the Second World War yaws became widespread in the North of Malaya under Japanese occupation.
-After the country was liberated, the population was treated for yaws by injections of arsenic, of which there was a great shortage, so only those with stage 1 were treated.
+Towards the end of the Second World War, yaws became widespread in the North of Malaya under Japanese occupation.
+After the country was liberated, the population was treated for yaws by injections of salvarsan, of which there was a great shortage, so only those with stage 1 were treated.